THEOplayer/android-sdk-starter-project/README.md

 ```

 The generated APK file (what you need to install on your device) will be available in the ```app/build/outputs/apk/``` folder.

-## License

-This project is licensed under the BSD 3 Clause License - see the [LICENSE](LICENSE) file for details